 - Certified Medical Administrative Assistant (CMAA) from The National Healthcareer Association

-It’s possible that you find work with on-the-job-training (e.g., a physician’s office).
-But this training would only be specific to a particular physician and office.
+It’s possible that you find work with on-the-job training (e.g., a physician’s office).
+Including medical administrative assistant certification, but this training would only be specific to a particular physician and office.
 Other types of training could be found in: